 This meeting was held virtually to comply with Governor Inslee's Emergency Proclamations 20-28 and its addendums.
 Citizens were encouraged to virtually attend and to provide written comments prior to the meeting.
-No written public comments were received prior to the meeting.
-No additional attendees were logged in to the meeting for comment.
+No public comments were received.

 Unfinished Business